Long Term Care Planning in Phoenix, Arizona

 If it were illegal to do such planning, what would be the purpose of the Divestment Penalty Divisor?

 Many other strategies are provided in the Medicaid Rules and Regulations to allow individuals to preserve assets.
-Trained CMPs are also provided to help individuals and their loved ones preserve assets while still qualifying for Arizona Medicaid ALTCS.
+Trained CMPs are also provided to help individuals and their loved ones preserve assets while still qualifying for ALTCS.
+If you are looking for Medicaid Planning Phoenix then call Steve Dabbs now!

 There is also an annuity product designed to convert a countable asset to a non-countable income.
 This annuity is called a Medicaid Compliant Annuity, highlighting that it is compliant with Medicaid or ALTCS and with the relevant laws.
 No state has been successful in disallowing the use of the Medicaid Compliant Annuity in federal court.
 Thus, federal law allows individuals to preserve assets with this Medicaid-friendly annuity product.